Learn matter mgmt 2x

 • Enhanced Communication and Collaboration: Integrated communication tools promote seamless interactions, reducing chances of missed messages or miscommunication.

-Implementing Matter Management Systems
+Implementing Matter Management Strategies

 Steps to Achieve Successful Matter Management

-1. Identify Matter Categories: Group matters into broad categories like 'contract disputes', 'personal injury', relevant to the needs of the organisation.
+1. Identify Matter Categories: Group matters into broad categories like‘contract disputes’,‘personal injury’, relevant to the needs of the organisation.

 6. Implement Document Management Systems: Streamline document access, sharing, and storage.